dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/concurrency.md

 [!code-html[Main](intro/samples/cu/Views/Departments/Index.cshtml?highlight=4,7,44)]

-This changes the heading to "Departments" deletes the RowVersion column, and shows full name instead of first name for the administrator.
+This changes the heading to "Departments", deletes the RowVersion column, and shows full name instead of first name for the administrator.

 ## Update the Edit methods in the Departments controller